Welcome to Saint Sebastian Catholic Church

 - Live streamed and recorded on Facebook

-- St. Sebastian – Monday Mass at 8:30 am is onsite and open to all, and Wednesday Mass at 8:30 am is open for the School only.
+- St. Sebastian – Monday Mass at 8:30 am is onsite and open to all, and Wednesday Mass at 8:20 am is open for the School only.
+When there is no School Mass for a holiday, Mass will begin at 8:30 am.

 - St. Catherine – Onsite Mass on Tuesdays and Fridays at 8:30 am.